Windows

 Installing from EXE installer

-Download an EXE installer from the download page.
+Download an EXE installer from above.
 It has both 32-bit and 64-bit builds.
 Choose one which is suitable for you.

 Double-click the EXE installer you've downloaded.
 The installation wizard will automatically start.